 I can’t tell you how many times I’ve heard it…”I can’t do that, I got bad shoulders!”
-It doesn’t matter if it is DVRT Ultimate Sandbag Training or any exercise that requires their shoulders to move well.
+It doesn’t matter if it is DVRT Ultimate Sandbag exercises or any exercise that requires their shoulders to move well.
 People have already decided they can’t, but we always say they will.

 No, we aren’t twisting people’s arms (yes, pun intended) in doing certain exercises.
 However, far too many people hear WHY they supposedly have bad shoulders and then decide nothing they can do about it.
 It is really sad because they close down themselves from not only great workouts, but movements they SHOULD be able to do.